jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 Visual Studio Code opens, along with a web page about Visual Studio Code and a dialog box about Internet Explorer settings.

-2. In the dialog box for Internet Explorer, click OK to accept the recommended settings.

-4. In the web browser that has opened, take a few moments to read the description of Visual Studio Code that appears, and then close the page.
+2. Close all open windows except for Visual Studio Code.

 1. In Visual Studio Code, click the **Extensions** icon in the left pane.